-Anatomy has highly dissected, ribbed actinostele with permanent protoxylem strands and whorled trace departure (Berry and Stein 2000; Taylor and Taylor 2008)
+Anatomy has a highly dissected, ribbed actinostele with permanent protoxylem strands and whorled trace departure (Berry and Stein 2000; Taylor and Taylor 2008)

 Xylem is mesarch